EveryOneIsGross/emoBASIC/README.md

 If ✊ is equal to ✌️, we exit the loop and end the program using ✋.
 This code generates a random number by repeatedly adding the value of ✌️ to ✊.
 It keeps printing the updated value of ✊ until ✊ matches the value of ✌️, at which point the program terminates.

-For more examples and detailed documentation, please refer to the emoBASIC Documentation.

 Contributing
 Contributions to emoBASIC are welcome!
 If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request.